openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 ``${``\ :term:`TOPDIR`\ ``}/buildhistory``
 in the Build Directory as defined by the :term:`BUILDHISTORY_DIR` variable.
-The following is an example abbreviated listing:
+Here is an example abbreviated listing:

 .. image:: figures/buildhistory.png
    :align: center

-At the top level, a ``metadata-revs`` file exists that lists the revisions of the repositories for the enabled layers when the build was produced.
+At the top level, there is a ``metadata-revs`` file that lists the revisions of the repositories for the enabled layers when the build was produced.
 The rest of the data splits into separate ``packages``, ``images`` and ``sdk`` directories, the contents of which are described